JM-RPC/pivoter/README.md

 3. Allow omplex compound row and column structures.
 4. Plot the pivot table
 5. Minimal guard rails
 Early developement/proof of concept stage code.
+Use at your own risk.
+See MIT License statement.

 Basic operation